 Magalia in Butte County, California — The American West (Pacific Coastal)

 Location.
-39° 48.437′ N, 121° 34.777′ W. Marker is in Magalia, California, in Butte County.
-Marker is on Old Skyway Road near Kraus Court, on the left when traveling north.
+39° 48.243′ N, 121° 34.719′ W. Marker is in Magalia, California, in Butte County.
+Marker is on Old Skyway Road 0.3 miles north of Pentz-Magalia Road, on the right when traveling east.
 Touch for map.
-Marker is at or near this postal address: 13709 Old Skyway Road, Magalia CA 95954, United States of America.
+Marker is in this post office area: Magalia CA 95954, United States of America.
+Touch for directions.